kusamahubteam/kusamahubteam/README.md

 # Design

-We trying to build simple, user-friendly, available for all web application.
-Our goal is provide big amount of data as simple as it’s possible to user.
+We are trying to build simple, user-friendly, available for all web application.
+Our goal is provide big amount of data as simple as it’s possible to users.

 ## 1. Cards
 All information on our side delivers in Cards.
 Cards have different settings, stylings and functions.
 Cards have divided on categories which helps to see similar type of information in one place.
 For example, Ratings and Reviews shows together, so user immediately see useful information.
 Some cards have visual settings, they can be reordered or hidden.
 Visual settings displays only for each users and stores in user account.